 This is also a very high CPM niche as there are many course creators whose ideal customers are people interested in this topic.

 10. Economics Explained

-Outsourcing the voiceover and script writing will make it completely hands-off and then you have yourself a completely automated YouTube channel.
+Outsourcing the voiceover and scriptwriting will make it completely hands-off, and then you have a completely automated YouTube channel.

-To start making money with YouTube, you need to grow your channel to a point where you are getting a good amount of views per video.
+To start making money with YouTube, you need to grow your channel to a point where you get a good amount of views per video.

-You can also start working with brands directly, which can bring in a lot more money, as well as include affiliate links in your descriptions if a product or service is mentioned in a video.
+You can also start working with brands directly, bringing in a lot more money, and include affiliate links in your descriptions if a product or service is mentioned in a video.

-Once you have a niche selected, you can pick a name for your channel.
-Don’t spend too long on this and try to stick to obvious and understandable words so that potential subscribers can easily recognize what the channel is about.
+Once you select a niche, you can pick a name for your channel.
+Don’t spend too long on this; try to stick to obvious and understandable words so potential subscribers can easily recognize what the channel is about.

 Then, you can follow this guide on how to create your YouTube channel.